ConnahGriffin/pixel-dungeon/README.md

 ## What's different?

-Primarilly, this repo has all the gradle build files included so you can easilly start using the project with an IDE.
+Primarily, this repo has all the gradle build files included so you can easily start using the project with an IDE.

 This project also fixes several small compile issues and several oddities in the code.

-## Common prolems
+## Common problems

 ### Opening the project in Android Studio results in "Configuration with name 'default' not found"
 That's probably because you cloned the repo without the '--recursive' part.
 To fix it, run the